What's the news?

 As well as the exclusive-to-the-model Misano Blue paintwork, the Veloce also gets some specific styling features, including sports bumpers, 18-inch alloy wheels, coloured brake calipers, dark tinted privacy glass with black gloss window surrounds and a rear sports diffuser with dual exhaust tailpipes.

-Other standard features on the Veloce include 25W Bi-Xenon headlights with LED daytime running lights, front and rear parking sensors, a rear view camera with dynamic gridlines, power folding exterior mirrors, and heated six-way electric front seats including electric side bolster support.
+Other standard features on the Veloce include bi-Xenon headlights with LED daytime running lights, front and rear parking sensors, a rear view camera with dynamic gridlines, power folding door mirrors and heated six-way electric front seats including adjustable side bolster support.
 There's also the choice of black, tan or red Italian leather sport seats.